 I have a BA in Art History.
 Through years of studying the history of art, I learned to attend to nuances of style, the multiple hues of color and shadows of form and the falling of light on the subject of the painting.
 I learned the sacredness of architecture.
 I studied how stone and wood can come breathtakingly alive when carved with passion and skill.
 I can recognize a whole work of art from a small detail and see the forces of culture, religion, politics and economy of a particular place and time living in a painting, drawing, sculpture or building.

-My study of art history has developed a perceptual skill to wed parts to wholes, to see history repeated in moments and to attend to nuance and intensity when imagining the self of another.
+My study of art history has developed a perceptual skill to wed parts to wholes, to see history repeated in moments and to attend to nuance and intensity when imagining the soul of another.

-My passion for Art History, awoke during my sophomore year which was spent in Florence, Italy, immersed in the mood of the Renaissance.
+My passion for Art History awoke during my sophomore year which was spent in Florence, Italy, immersed in the mood of the Renaissance.
 The Renaissance began with the hunger of the artistic soul for individuality, perspective, reconnection with mythic archetypes and emotional interpretation of the Christian mysteries.
 These Renaissance moods live in my soul.

 From a very young age, I loved the home decoration – the arrangement of things, the aesthetics of placement, the complement of colors, textures and forms, and the provision of comfort and intimacy.
 I looked for beauty and harmony in living spaces.
 When I was newly married, my husband and I bought an elegant home in the hills west of Charlottesville, Va.
 Off I went to the most creative interior designer in town.
 Within a few weeks we were friends and I was working for her a few hours a week.